ndaneshvari/ndaneshvari.github.io/_pages/cv.md

 Education
 ======
-University of California, Berkeley
+### University of California, Berkeley
-* B.A.
-Molecular & Cell Biology (Neurobiology) with Honors
+B.A.
+Molecular & Cell Biology with Honors
+* Neurobiology emphasis

-  * Minor in Comparative Ethnic Studies
+Minor in Comparative Ethnic Studies

-* Magna Cum Laude
+Magna Cum Laude\
+Class of 2018

-The Johns Hopkins University School of Medicine
+### The Johns Hopkins University School of Medicine
+M.D.
+Candidate\
-* M.D.
-Candidate, Class of 2022
+Class of 2022

 Work experience
 ======